mdsufz/MuDoGeR/README.md

 EA_ERX4593011   /path/to/EA_ERX4593011/raw_reads_2.fastq

 ```

+## Please note that the forward sequencing reads file must end in "_1.fastq" amd the reverse in "_2.fastq" !

 MuDoGeR is designed to run all multi-domain genome recovery pipelines entirely.
 In order for MuDoGeR to work automaticaly, from start to finish, we use a specific folder structure.
 Please, read the [Manual_MuDoGeR](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md) if you would like to manipulate MuDoGeR.

 Once MuDoGeR is installed, you can test it as follows: